dgarhdez/mbd-ml2/slides_markdown/math_for_ML.md

 ### Ridge vs Lasso (2)

-* Lasso performs better in a setting where a relatively small number of features have substantial coefficients, and the remaining features have coefficients that are very small or that equal zero
+* Lasso tends to perform better in a setting where a relatively small number of features have substantial coefficients, and the remaining features have coefficients that are very small or that equal zero

 * Ridge regression will perform better when the target is a function of many features, all with coefficients of roughly equal size

 ---